tifapp/FitnessProject/README.md

 ### Storybook

-1. cd .storybook
+1. `cd .storybook`

-2. npm install
+2. `npm install`

-3. expo start
+3. `expo start`

-4. When adding new stories, run "npm run update-stories" so they appear in the app
+4. When adding new stories, run "`npm run update-stories`" so they appear in the app

 See examples in .storybook/components